Asgaros/asgaros-forum/readme.txt

 = Installation =
 Create a new page for your forum to display on and add the shortcode [forum] to this page.
 Add this page to your menu so you can access the forum.
 Thats all!

+= Demo & Support =
+Check out our [official website](https://www.asgaros.de/support/) if you want to see a demo of the plugin or if you need support.

 = Features =
 * Topic & post management
 * Guest postings